-Out of the effects heating has, there are two power-laws linking jet launching radius and the mass loss rate to the heating rate.
+Out of the effects heating has, there are two power laws linking the jet-launching radius and the mass-loss rate to the heating rate.
 The radius from which the disk jet originates follows the power-law $\varpi_{JED} \propto Q^{-0.25}$, and the mass loss has the power-law $\dot{M}_{JED} \propto Q^{-0.7}$.
-Using these power-laws we further deduced a third link between the launching radius and the mass loss rate, $\varpi \propto \dot{M}_{JED}^{0.33}$.
+Using these power laws, we further deduced a third link between the launching radius and the mass-loss rate, $\varpi \propto \dot{M}_{JED}^{0.33}$.
 This result is comparable to what was found by \cite{anderson2005structure} ($\varpi_j \propto \dot{M}_{\varpi_j}^{0.1}$).
 The main difference arises from the fact that \cite{anderson2005structure} used a cold wind with no spine jet being considered.
 Thus, the transverse force equilibrium is different.

 Although unexpected, we obtain standing recollimation shocks below $100 \ \rm{au}$.
 These shocks may not be linked to the shocks observed in UV semi-forbidden lines \citep{gomezetal01,gomezetal07} because this would require them to occur closer to the source.
 Such a configuration may exist in a parameter space region we have not explored yet.
-However, the main take away from their study is that the shocks are of stellar origin, which is what we have observed in our simulations.
-In any case, they match the shock structures found in \cite{StongeBastien08}, and previous numerical works, e.g. \citet{Matsakosetal2009,jannaud2023numerical}.
-The novelty resides in using a spine jet that matches the observations of the RY Tau microjet and extracts enough kinetic energy to maintain a constant rotation rate of the star.
-We also implement a heating model that gives three jet shapes which can be compared to observation to identify the most probable heating values around a YSO.
+However, the main takeaway from their study is that the shocks are of stellar origin, which is what we have observed in our simulations.
+In any case, they match the shock structures found in \cite{StongeBastien08}, and previous numerical works, for example, \citep{Matsakosetal2009} and \cite{jannaud2023numerical}.
+The novelty resides in using a spine jet that matches the observations of the RY Tau micro-jet and extracts enough kinetic energy to maintain a constant rotation rate of the star.
+We also implemented a heating model that gives three jet shapes that can be compared to observations to identify the most probable heating values around a YSO.